AnarDocs/LibSocWiki/pages/ProleWiki.md

-major decisions, etc., without anybody in the editorship knowing[^19]), the allowance of anti-revisionist users into the site, the expansion of the administration to more members, and the development of a [democratic centralist](Democratic_centralism "wikilink") system, rather than the one-man rule that the lead administrator Forte had over the site.[^20]
+major decisions, etc., without anybody in the editorship knowing[^19]), the allowance of anti-revisionist users into the site, the expansion of the administration to more members, and the development of a [democratic centralist](Democratic_centralism.md "wikilink") system, rather than the one-man rule that the lead administrator Forte had over the site.[^20]

 The administration would reject this petition, despite its popularity